 The Travel Bench’s sturdy, reclining legs fold into its body, and a built-in shoulder strap makes transportation a breeze.
 It’s known as one of the easiest to clean and maintain on the market thanks to a strong frame and cleaning-friendly surfaces.

 While its size is a perk, it can also be a disadvantage.
 Some users have complained that it feels a few inches too short for typical workouts.
 The packaging also seems to arrive consistently scuffed-up or damaged.

 Best Olympic Weight Bench: Valor Fitness BF-7

-- STEEL SPOTTER STAND- Reinforced, sturdy, Steel Spotter...
+- SPOTTER STAND- Reinforced, sturdy, steel spotter plate...

-- LOW PROFILE- Measures 18 in. from floor to top of bench...
+- ADDITIONAL- Measures 18” from floor to the top of the...

 The BF-7 offers everything you could want from an Olympic bench.
 Two barbell racks hang above the top of the unit, offering easy re-racks and great storage.
 The steel spotter plate allows a partner to be in the optimal position.
 Uniquely, a tapered surface keeps the range of the shoulders and arms free.

 This surface stays narrow at the top but widens out at the bottom for maximum comfort and stability.
 A 12-gauge steel frame keeps things secure as well.
 Rubber base caps along all of the frame’s feet can keep you in place and save your floors from wear and tear.

 A downside to this bench is the natural lack of adjustability that comes with most Olympic benches.
 It also has a low weight capacity at 450 pounds.
 Overall though, it’s our top pick for the perfect Olympic bench that offers more than the competition.

 Best Specialist Weight Bench: Deltech Fitness Pro Preacher Curl Bench